At the intersections of mechanics, electronics, and computing—mechatronics specialists create simpler, smarter systems.

 The future of mechatronics engineering

-According to the latest U.S. Bureau of Labor Statistics, the number of jobs for Mechatronics Engineers is expected to experience moderate growth, specifically in Michigan and Wisconsin.
-Michigan Tech is strategically located in close proximity to the largest automotive companies that have expressed they are in need of Mechatronics specialists.
+According to the latest U.S. Bureau of Labor Statistics, the number of jobs for Mechatronics Specialists is expected to experience moderate growth, specifically in Michigan and Wisconsin.
+Michigan Tech is strategically located in close proximity to the largest automotive companies that have expressed they are in need of Mechatronics professionals.

 projected job openings